-svnlook can perform a variety of other queries, displaying subsets of bits of information we've mentioned previously, reporting which paths were modified in a given revision or transaction, showing textual and property differences made to files and directories, and so on.
-The following is a brief description of the current list of subcommands accepted by svnlook, and the output of those subcommands:
+svnlook can perform a variety of other queries: displaying subsets of bits of information we've mentioned previously, recursively listing versioned directory trees, reporting which paths were modified in a given revision or transaction, showing textual and property differences made to files and directories, and so on.
+See the section called "svnlook" for a full reference of svnlook's features.